code-with-bellsoft/raffle-gradle/README.md

 ./build/native/nativeCompile/raffle
 ```

-The image fails to start with the following exception
+On macOS ARM, the image fails to start with the following exception

 ```bash
 ./build/native/nativeCompile/raffle